 Paul Defends His Ministry

-10 Now I myself, Paul, beseech you by the gentleness and forbearance1 of Christ—I who am lowly when with you face to face, but bold toward you when absent—2 I ask that when I am present I will not have to be bold with the confidence that I expect to display2 towards some of you who think of us as if we walked according to the flesh.
-3 For though we walk in the flesh, we do not war according to the flesh.
+10 Now I myself, Paul, (the man who is timid when he’s with you face to face, but bold towards you when absent) plead with you, 2 asking that when I’m present with you again I will not have to be bold with the confidence I expect to display1 towards those who think of us as if we walked according to the flesh.
+3 For though we walk in the flesh, we do not wage war according to the flesh.
 4 For the weapons of our warfare are not fleshly, but mighty through God for the destruction of fortresses.
-5 We are pulling down arguments3 and every high thing that is raised up against the knowledge of God, bringing every thought into captivity for obedience to Christ; 6 and we are ready to punish all disobedience whenever your obedience is complete.
+5 We are pulling down arguments2 and every high thing that is lifted up against the knowledge of God, taking every thought captive for obedience to Christ; 6 and we are ready to punish all disobedience whenever your obedience is complete.

-7 You are merely looking on the face of things.4 If anyone is confident within himself that he belongs to Christ, let him look again within himself and consider this,5 that just as he belongs to Christ, so too do we.
-8 For though I could boast still more about our authority—which the Lord gave us for building you up, not for tearing you down—I will not be put to shame by so doing, 9 lest I should seem to be terrifying you by my letters.
+7 You are only looking on the face of things.3 If anyone is confident within himself that he belongs to Christ, let him again look within and consider this:4 Just as he belongs to Christ, so too do we!
+8 For though I could boast even more about our authority—authority the Lord gave us for building you up, not tearing you down—I will not be put to shame by doing so; 9 otherwise I might seem to be terrifying you with my letters.
 10 “For his letters,” they say, “are weighty and forceful, but his bodily presence is weak, and his speech beneath contempt.”
-11 Let such a person consider this, that what we are in word by letters when absent, so we also will be in deeds when present.
+11 Let such a man consider this: What we are in word by our letters when we’re away, we also will be in our deeds when present.

-12 For we would not dare to class ourselves or compare ourselves with any6 of those who commend themselves.
-But they, measuring themselves by themselves, and comparing themselves with themselves, are without understanding.
-13 We, however, will not boast beyond our measure, but only within the limits of the sphere that God has assigned to us as a measure—a sphere that reaches all the way to you.
-14 For we are not overextending ourselves (as indeed we would be if we had not come to you), for we were the first to reach even as far as you with the gospel of Christ.
-15 No, we are not boasting beyond our measure—that is, in other men’s labors—but we do have this hope, that as your faith grows, we shall be enlarged still more by you in our own sphere, 16 so that we can preach the gospel in the regions beyond you, rather than8 boast of work already done in another man’s field of labor.7 17 But as it is written, “He who boasts, let him boast in the Lord.”8 18 For it is not the one who commends himself who is approved, but the one whom the Lord commends.
+12 For we dare not classify or compare ourselves with any5 of those who are commending themselves; for6 when they measure themselves by themselves, and compare themselves with themselves, they are acting in ignorance.7 13 We, however, will not boast beyond our proper measure,8 but only within the measure of the sphere of service that God has assigned to us as our measure—a sphere that reaches all the way to you.
+14 For we are not overextending ourselves (as indeed we would be if we hadn’t come to you); for we were the first to reach you—far off as you were9—with the gospel of Christ.
+15 No, we are not boasting beyond our measure: that is, in other men’s labors.
+But we do have this hope, that as your faith grows, you will enlarge us even more in our own sphere, 16 so that we can preach the gospel in the regions beyond you, and not boast about work previously accomplished in another man’s sphere of service.
+17 Rather, let him who boasts boast in the Lord.10 18 For it is not the one who commends himself who stands approved, but the one whom the Lord commends.

-- Lit. with which I expect I to be bold
+- Lit. the boldness with which I expect to be bold

 - Or speculations, lines of reason